-RANCH BRONC RIDING “Ride as ride can” for eight seconds.
+RANCH BRONC RIDING: “Ride as ride can” for eight seconds.
 A standard working saddle must be used, no P.R.C.A. rigging allowed.
 A regular bucking horse leather halter must be used.
-No hackamores.
+No hackamores or throat latches.

-TEAM BRANDING Two ranches will compete at the same time on opposite sides of the arena.
-A seven-man team, including a roper, two flankers, a brandr andthree herd holders who can cross the line.
+TEAM BRANDING: Two ranches will compete at the same time on opposite sides of the arena.
+A seven-man team, including a roper, two flankers, a brander and three herd holders who can cross the line.
 Calves may be branded on either rib cage.
 Thirty head of calves are held behind a line 40 feet from the end of the arena.
 The roper approaches the calves on horseback, and when he crosses the line, the time begins.
 He will have two minutes to drag two calves, allowing all the loops he needs, and without his horse breaking a trot.
 Three herd holders have been added to the team.
 The roper cannot rope outside of the line.
-The two “flankers” must not touch the calf until it has been drawn across the line.
-(15 second penalty) After the calf is flat on its side and the rope is removed, the branding iron is removed from the bucket, the calf is branded on one side (15 sec penalty for branding elsewhere), and the iron is returned to the bucket.
+The two “flankers” must not touch the calf until it has been drawn across the line (15 second penalty).
+After the calf is flat on its side and the rope is removed, the branding iron is removed from the bucket, the calf is branded on one side (15 sec penalty for branding elsewhere), and the iron is returned to the bucket.
 The winner is the fastest time on two calves.
-A thirty-second penalty will be assessed for the horse moving out (loping.)
-Limit: two calves in two minutes.
+A thirty-second penalty will be assessed for the horse moving out (loping).
+Limit: Two calves in two minutes.

 *In all events, there will be only one rope per horse, and no transferring of rope from horse to horse.
 A lost rope in any event is a spent rope; teammates cannot pick it up for the roper.
 There will be a 15-second penalty for a rope left on an unmounted horse in a dangerous manner.
 (This will be Judge’s discretion)